solita/solita.github.com/_posts/2015-04-24-ninja-berries.md

 ##Learning on company time

 Firstly, then, you could say that my employer is somewhat closer to a collective than a traditional company is.
-And due to this culture of relative individualism, more likely to invest freely in its employees than an average company.
-This bias could be fed by the branch of business, because the services market requires a wide range of competencies to compete in it.
+And due to this culture of relative individualism, also more likely to invest freely in its employees than an average company is.
+This bias could be fed by the branch of business, the services market requiring a wide range of competencies to compete in it.

 From a more humane point of view, my employer has chosen to trust its employees and let them choose.
 An employee then is expected to learn topics that will benefit their skills development and work competence.

 ![digital handshake](/img/ninja-berries/TL_kouluttaa_small.png)

-What then are the downsides of education, if one may ask that?
-First and foremost, learning is an immediate investment for an employer, and its results vary, being even hard to measure.
+What then are the downsides of education (if one may ask that)?

+First and foremost, learning is an immediate investment for an employer, and its results vary, being somewhat hard to measure.
 Learning is a double cost, because an employee both loses the opportunity to do work and is then paid for that (I'm stating this bluntly, but this is how it basically goes).
 Now an easy solution would be to regard professional knowledge as the employee's private property, and channel company money to other ends.
 This is the common solution.

 A more modern solution is to invest in a company culture that will attract talented employees.
 In such a culture, the positive consequences of sharing can be estimated higher than the opportunity cost that goes with it.
 This gives a borderline between personal and shared that is different to the traditional solution, with totally new pros and cons.